 What are the benefits of frog fruit?

 I hope this post convinces you to become a frog fruit lover as well.
-If you need some more convincing, here are five benefits of this awesome native ground cover!
+If you need some more convincing, here are five reasons why frog fruit is the perfect native ground cover addition to your home landscape or gardening beds.

 1. It grows quickly